USEPA/EPANET2.2/QA_Documentation/EPANET_QAPP.md

 This document describes the Quality Assurance (QA) program for U.S.
-Environmental Protection Agency (EPA) Office of Research and Development (ORD)'s development and maintenance of its water distribution network (WDN) simulation model EPANET.
+Environmental Protection Agency (EPA) Office of Research and Development (ORD)'s development and maintenance of its software application for modeling hydraulic and water quality behavior of drinking water distribution systems, known as EPANET.
 Development of tools such as EPANET for the simulation of hydraulics and water quality in the nations drinking water systems is central to EPA's mission of protecting public health.
-EPANET is widely used to plan, design, analyze, and regulate WDNs.
-EPANET is also an important component of CESER's water security tools and has been adopted by third party commercial vendors as the computational core of their derivative products.
+EPANET is widely used to plan, design, analyze, and regulate drinking water distribution systems.
+EPANET is also an important component of CESER's water security and resilience tools and has been adopted by third party commercial vendors as the computational core of their derivative products.

-ORD developed EPANET in the 1990's out of a need to improve understanding of water quality processes that occur in WDNs.
+ORD developed EPANET in the 1990's out of a need to improve understanding of hydraulic and water quality processes that occur in WDNs.
 Major work on EPANET ceased in the early 2000's.
-It last received a minor update in 2008.
-It is of the utmost importance that EPANET is well engineered software that is fully capable of supporting these important stakeholder activities.
+EPANET was last updated (minor) in 2008.
+It is important that EPANET be well engineered and maintained software that is fully capable of supporting needed important stakeholder activities.
 CESER will work in close cooperation with EPANET developer and User Community to develop and maintain EPANET software.
-This work is focused on advancing EPANET development through community cooperation, modernizing the code base, and integrating new features in response to EPA mission driven decisions and stakeholder needs.
+This project is focused on advancing EPANET development and maintenance through community cooperation, modernizing the code base, and integrating new features in response to EPA mission driven decisions and stakeholder needs.

-This work is performed under the authority granted by Congress to the EPA within the Safe Drinking Water Act.
+This project is performed under the authority granted by Congress to the EPA within the Safe Drinking Water Act.
 This work directly supports drinking water research activities within ORD and water regulatory activities of the Office of Water (OW).
-This work seeks to help communities efficiently direct WDN infrastructure investments by providing utilities with modeling tools for planning and design.
+This project seeks to help communities efficiently direct WDN infrastructure investments by providing utilities with modeling tools for planning and design.